marionbarker/OmniLoopMessageParser/README.md

 # OmniLoopMessageParser
 python code to parse the messages found in Loop Reports from loop-priv

+## April 10, 2020
+Added parsing of the 0x01 pod responses during initialization and add flag to direct type of results posted (just init vs full analysis).
+Have modularized part of the output stream (to terminal and or output file)

+ToDo:
+* fix the time parsing with the Device Communication log
+* add message sequence number to the pod message analysis
+* finish the modularization of output

 ## March 3, 2020
 Start modifying code - attempt to keep this always working with documentation not too out of date.
 But this is a moving target for a bit.
 The messageLog (omnipod only) has been replaced by Device Communication Log.